Self sabotaging relationships

 Rather than investing into the relationship, he is afraid of being too needed and losing his autonomy.
 So, he will unconsciously withdraw to gain space.

 4. Being emotionally unavailable

 Being emotionally unavailable is probably one of the most common ways a man self-sabotages a relationship in the beginning/ dating phase.
-His fear of intimacy will trigger him to refrain from sharing emotional intimacy with you.

 Cheating is a very painful way to self-sabotage a relationship.
 A man that cheats on a woman he loves and cherishes is undermining her trust and throwing a grenade into the relationship.